Facebook requests input on hard questions about censorship

 How should Facebook decide what’s allowed on its social network, and how to balance safety and truth with diverse opinions and cultural norms?
 Facebook wants your feedback on the toughest issues it’s grappling with, so today it published a list of seven “hard questions” and an email address — hardquestions@fb.com — where you can send feedback and suggestions for more questions it should address.

-Facebook’s plan is to publish blog posts examining its logic around each of these questions, starting later today with one abour reponding to the spread of terrorism online, and how Facebook is attacking the problem.
+Facebook’s plan is to publish blog posts examining its logic around each of these questions, starting later today with one about responding to the spread of terrorism online, and how Facebook is attacking the problem.

 “Even when you’re skeptical of our choices, we hope these posts give a better sense of how we approach them — and how seriously we take them” Facebook’s VP of public policy Elliot Schrage writes.
 “And we believe that by becoming more open and accountable, we should be able to make fewer mistakes, and correct them faster.”